terminalcloud/apps/docs/drupal.md

 ---

 ### Additional Information

+#### Themes
+This Terminal snapshot has installed various themes ready to apply to your site.
+This Terminal snapshot has available several themes ready to be applied to your site.
+The default is the Business theme, with clean layout and light weight code that make it a great theme for small or medium-sized business.

 #### Drupal Terminal.com container automatic installation:
 You can replicate this container from a [base snapshot](https://www.terminal.com/tiny/FzpHiTXG1K) by executing: